-- (v) If an employee is approved for an extension to a leave of absence (either full or part-time) beyond one year and up to two years, her/his seniority will not be prorated per article 9.02 (b) (iii) above or converted per article 9.02 (b) (iv) above provided the leave is for bona fide equity or medical reasons or for purposes related to her/his education. - (vi) The parties agree that an end-tailing system for seniority will be used when ELC teachers move up from Term to Regular Sessional.
+- (iv) Regular Sessional Second Language Teachers who elect to work part-time at less than half-time for an accumulated period in excess of three (3) consecutive long term programs will have their seniority converted to hours and revert to Term status. - (v) If an employee is approved for an extension to a leave of absence (either full or part-time) beyond one year and up to two years, their seniority will not be prorated per article 9.02 (b) (iii) above or converted per article 9.02 (b) (iv) above provided the leave is for bona fide equity or medical reasons or for purposes related to their education. - (vi) The parties agree that an end-tailing system for seniority will be used when ELC teachers move up from Term to Regular Sessional.
 A blending system will be used when teachers move from Regular Sessional to Term.
 For further clarification, this means that a teacher moving from Term to Regular Sessional will be automatically placed on the bottom of the Regular Sessional seniority list, regardless of their seniority date as determined under the Agreement.
 The seniority date will still be used for determining benefits.
-A teacher moving from Regular Sessional to Term will be placed on the list according to their accrued hours, as determined by the formula in Appendix C Definitions: Seniority of the Master Agreement - (vii) It is understood that such teachers may not combine the provisions of Article 9.02 (b) (ii) or (b) (iv) above and Articles 17.14 and/or 17.15 below to avoid pro-rating seniority. - (c) Seniority for all other Second Language Teachers will be defined as amount of service measured in hours, since their date of hire, subject to Article 9.02 (e)above. - (d) Seniority continues to accrue while on approved leaves of absence defined under Article 17 for a maximum period of twelve (12) consecutive months. - (e) Seniority rights expire when employment ceases due to voluntary resignation, retirement, discharge for cause, failure to return to work following an approved leave of absence, or a notice of recall from layoff [see Article 26.05 (d) below], absence without leave for more than three (3) consecutive work days, an acceptance by the employee of any severance payment, or if there is a break in service of more than twelve (12) consecutive months (if no work has been available in the twelve (12) month period and they do not work in the first available program after twelve (12) months have elapsed).
+A teacher moving from Regular Sessional to Term will be placed on the list according to their accrued hours, as determined by the formula in Appendix C Definitions: Seniority of the Master Agreement - (vii) It is understood that such teachers may not combine the provisions of Article 9.02(b) (ii) or (b) (iv) above and Articles 17.14 and/or 17.15 below to avoid pro-rating seniority. - (c) Seniority for all other Second Language Teachers will be defined as amount of service measured in hours, since their date of hire, subject to Article 9.02 (e) above. - (d) Seniority continues to accrue while on approved leaves of absence defined under Article 17 for a maximum period of twelve (12) consecutive months, or for the period of maternity or parental leave as defined in Articles 17.08 and 17.09. - (e) Seniority rights expire when employment ceases due to voluntary resignation, retirement, discharge for cause, failure to return to work following an approved leave of absence, or a notice of recall from layoff [see Article 26.05 (d) below], absence without leave for more than three (3) consecutive work days, an acceptance by the employee of any severance payment, or if there is a break in service of more than twelve (12) consecutive months (if no work has been available in the twelve (12) month period and they do not work in the first available program after twelve (12) months have elapsed).

-Postings of Vacant Second Language Teacher Positions (13.04)
+13.04 Postings of Vacant Second Language Teacher Positions